NiLuJe/kfmon/README.md

 ## Things to watch out for

--   KFMon will abort if any of the watched files cannot be found when it starts up.
-It will also abort at runtime if any of the watched files are deleted.
+-   If any of the watched files cannot be found, KFMon will simply forget about it, and keep honoring the rest of the watches.
+It will shout at you to warn you about it, though!
     -   KFMon will only parse config files at boot.
     -   Meaning you will need to reboot your device after adding new config files or modifying or removing existing ones ;).
     -   If it's a new config file, try to make sure it points to a file that has already been processed by Nickel (after an USBMS plug/eject session, for instance) to save you some puzzlement ;).